Kernel Estimation for Panel Data with Heterogeneous Dynamics: Introduction

-\paragraph{Related literature.} Our setting and motivation closely relate to \citet{Okui2017}, but there are several important distinctions between our paper and theirs in both theoretical and practical aspects.
-First, the relative magnitude conditions for our kernel estimation vary in the order of expansions we can execute, and our relative magnitude conditions are different from \citet{Okui2017} in which second-order expansions suffice to derive the conditions on estimating the moments of the quantities (e.g., the variance of the heterogeneous mean).
+\paragraph{Related literature.} Our setting and motivation closely relate to \citet{Okui2017}, but there are several important distinctions in both theoretical and practical aspects.
+First, our relative magnitude conditions are different from \citet{Okui2017} in which second-order expansions suffice to derive the conditions on estimating the moments of the quantities (e.g., the variance of the heterogeneous mean).
 This feature in particular contrasts the theoretical contributions in both papers, and indeed our relative magnitude conditions are new in the literature.
 Second, we show the new insight that the split-panel jackknife is applicable even to kernel estimation.
-Third, because it is well known that bootstrap inferences do not capture kernel-smoothing bias (see, e.g., \citealp{hall2013simple}), we extend the robust bias-corrected inference in \citet{calonico2018effect} instead of the cross-sectional bootstrap in \citet{Okui2017}.\footnote{The failure of the cross-sectional bootstrap inference in our kernel estimation is formally shown in the previous version of this study uploaded to arXiv (arXiv:1802.08825v2).} Finally, while \citet{Okui2017} do not clarify asymptotic biases for their empirical CDFs, we formalize those of our kernel estimators.
+Third, because it is well known that bootstrap inferences do not capture kernel-smoothing bias (see, e.g., \citealp{hall2013simple}), we extend the RBC inference in \citet{calonico2018effect} instead of the cross-sectional bootstrap in \citet{Okui2017}.\footnote{The failure of the cross-sectional bootstrap inference in our kernel estimation is formally shown in the previous version of this study uploaded to arXiv (arXiv:1802.08825v2).} Finally, while \citet{Okui2017} do not clarify asymptotic biases for their empirical CDFs, we formalize those of our kernel estimators.

-Our CDF estimation relates to \citet{JochmansWeidner2018} who derive the bias of the empirical distribution based on noisy measurements (e.g., estimated quantities) for the true variables of interest.
-Their results are complementary to ours because both papers consider CDF estimation, but they consider a situation where observations exhibit Gaussian errors.
-We do not assume such errors, and the kernel smoothing allows us to derive bias under much weaker distributional assumptions.
-Instead, the kernel smoothing creates additional higher-order biases.
-Many econometric studies examine heterogeneity in panel data (e.g., \citealp{PesaranSmith95}; \citealp{HorowitzMarkatou96}; \citealp{HsiaoPesaranTahmiscioglu99}; \citealp{PesaranShinSmith99}; \citealp{ArellanoBonhomme12}; \citealp{FernandezValLee13}; \citealp{MavroeidisSasakiWelch15}).
-Compared with them, we propose model-free kernel-smoothing estimation.
-No existing theoretical study examines kernel-smoothing for heterogeneity in panel data, while several applied studies have used such estimation (e.g., \citealp[Figure 2]{Kasahara2017} and \citealp[Figure 8]{roca2017learning}).
+Our CDF estimation relates to \citet{JochmansWeidner2019} who derive the bias of the empirical distribution based on noisy measurements (e.g., estimated quantities) for the true variables of interest.
+Their results are complementary to ours.
+They consider a situation where observations exhibit Gaussian errors.
+We do not assume such errors.
+The kernel smoothing allows us to derive bias under much weaker distributional assumptions at the price of creating additional higher-order biases.